 Also, remember that a sunscreen protecting you from UVA and blue light is crucial in order to keep the pigmentation at bay (make sure you read my article about effective anti-aging sunscreens).
 Serums with antioxidants, such as discussed in this blog post, will also help.

 I have stubborn melasma myself.
 Two banana-shaped spots, one above each cheek area.
 Nothing has really helped and most serums I have tried have ended up in the trash since they have been too irritating for my skin.
 The first serum I have found to really make a difference is a serum with the mild vitamin C derivative; sodium ascorbyl phosphate.
 It has not removed the spots but they have become a lot less visible.
-The vitamin C facial serum from OZ Naturals is my favorite for so many reasons.
+OZ naturals vitamin C serum with astaxanthin is my favorite for so many reasons.
 And I will tell you more about this particular one further down.

 Should Vitamin C serum be used daytime or at night?